 If the vehicle is being transported on a trailer or vehicle flat bed transporter, the handbrake must be applied, the wheels chocked and the gear selector lever moved to position 'N' or 'D' but NEVER to 'P'.

 The vehicle must be securely tied down to the transporter or trailer.
-There are four transporter tie-down brackets on the vehicle underbody.
-Do not attach tie-down hooks to the towing loops.
+Do not attach tie-down hooks to the towing eyes.

 Suspended Towing